Financial Controller Services

 - Keep company financial records organized, up-to-date and formatted for easy analysis

 - Implement and execute internal control systems for accounting and other financial processes

 - Review contracts, agreements, and insurance policies before terms are agreed

-Your Business May Need an Outsourced Financial Controller When:
+Your Business May Need Financial Controller Services When:

 - Supervision of bookkeeper.
 If the company doesn’t have a CFO and the owner doesn’t have time or can’t monitor bookkeeping, the solution is often a controller.

 - Accuracy of financial reports.
 Sometimes bookkeepers aren’t able to identify the root cause of inaccurate numbers or develop a solution to remedy the situation.

 - Fixing the period close process and report delivery.
 It is not uncommon for bookkeepers to have trouble completing the financial close process on time (often in the range of weeks or months).
 Though many close quarterly or even annually, small businesses should close monthly to take advantage of real-time data.

 - Preventing errors, fraud, and security breaches.
 A bookkeeper does not have the training and skills necessary to implement these kinds of internal controls.

 - Better support of CPA.
 Bookkeepers generally have limited ability to supply a CPA with adequate assistance during tax season or during an audit.